 Located on the banks of the historic Key West Seaport where local fishermen can be seen unloading the day’s catch, this local joint is a must-eat!
 With seafood so fresh, it practically walks its way to your plate, this fourth generation family of ‘Conchs’ serves up the freshest, most delicious lunch on the island.
 Try the Lobster Enchilao taco’s, healthful salads and ceviches and local, sustainable fish prepared every way imaginable!

-Located in Mallory Square, the hands-on Key West Aquarium is one of the oldest attractions on the island.
+Located in Mallory Square since 1946, the hands-on Key West Aquarium is one of the most historic & interactive attractions on the island.
 This is a great place to experience the fantastic indigenous marine life that inhabits the offshore ecosystem through a window of wonder that enables visitors to interact with rays, sharks and other sea creatures while expert guides explain the hidden mysteries of the undersea realm surrounding the Florida Keys.
-You can hold a starfish, pet a shark and get up close and personal to many other aquatic species.
+You can hold a starfish, pet a shark and get up close and personal with many other aquatic species.
 Visitors of all ages will enjoy this deep dive into nature.

 Old Town Key West’s main thoroughfare was named after Florida’s first territorial governor, William Pope Duval.
 If Old Bill were alive today, he would be very pleased with the notoriety the street of his namesake has earned.
 For a night out on the town and to immerse yourself in the nerve center of this unique town, Duval Street can’t be beat.
 Here are a few of our top picks for your Duval Crawl: